SpecificProtagonist/frightful_hobgoblin/README.md

 ```

 Replace `<speed>` and `<ticks_to_warp>` with positive integers.
 Warping ahead too far at once can cause glitches in the form of missing blocks.

-TODO: Set speed/warp for current build area instead of needing to know invocation order